M-SETU/Insurechain/README.md

 4. This helps the enterprise get the scalability of transactions like private Blockchain by building on a sidechain by Polygon and validating transactions through a trust-minimized network using public checkpointing validators that finally commit it on Ethereum main chain to provide verifiable public proof.

 # Problem Statement
-There are two main problems which need to be solved:
+In our experience working with multiple insurance companies, there are two main pain points that need to be solved:

 1. Broken Process